InitnelaV/InitnelaV/README.md

     for key, value in InitnelaV_or_something_else.items():
         print(f"{key}: {value}")

-# Call the Functiun and leave Briteny Alone
+# Call the Functiun and leave Britney Alone
 InitnelaV_or_something_else()